 47. We note that the requirements in relation to dissenting views differ for the development of standards and the development of interpretations.
 Members of the IFRS Interpretations Committee cannot dissent from an interpretation (paragraph 7.19).
 While we support that the IASB has ultimate authority and responsibility for the interpretations issues, we observe that the analysis and discussion of the issues takes place within the IFRS Interpretations Committee.
-We see no reason why alternative views would be published accompanying exposure-drafts for standards whereas concerns that have led IFRS Interpretations Committee members to reject the consensus should be reflected as part of the Basis for Conclusions as if they were not considered serious enough to justify a negative vote.
+We see no reason why alternative views would be published accompanying exposure-drafts for standards whereas concerns that have led IFRS Interpretations Committee members to reject the consensus should be reflected as part of the Basis for Conclusions.
 Transparency and fair consultation would be better served in our view if IFRS Interpretations Committee members' alternative/dissenting views were published.
-As a minimum, we believe, this should be the case at draft interpretation level.
+This is particularly important in the consultation phase.